wolf-yuan-6115/dolphin/README.md

 ---

 Command breakdown:
-`-e GIT_URL="https://domain.com"` - Environment variables for controlling container, see [here](#🌎️-environment-variables-and-workflow) for full list
+`-e GIT_URL="https://domain.com"` - Environment variables for controlling container, see [here](#🌎️-environment-variables-and-workflow) for a full list

 > You can add multiple variables, like:
 >
 > `-e GIT_URL="https://domain.com" -e SYSTEM_PACKAGES="automake"`
 >
-> So Whole command will be
+> So the whole command will be
 >  ```bash
 > docker run --name dolphin-box -d \
 >   -e GIT_URL="https://domain.com" \